GLOBAL MARKETS-Global stock markets rise, U.S. yields fall ahead of employment data | Headlines

 Global equity markets rose while U.S. yields were lower on Thursday after lower-than-expected private payrolls data stirred hopes that the American economy was likely cooling and the Federal Reserve might be persuaded to modify its aggressive stance on interest rates and inflation.

 Global equity markets rose while U.S. yields were lower on Thursday after lower-than-expected private payrolls data stirred hopes that the American economy was likely cooling and the Federal Reserve might be persuaded to modify its aggressive stance on interest rates and inflation.
-Earlier on Thursday, the ADP National Employment Report showed that private payrolls rose by 128,000 jobs in May, which was much lower than the consensus estimate of 300,000 jobs and suggested that demand for labor was starting to slow.
+The ADP National Employment Report on Thursday showed that private payrolls rose by 128,000 jobs in May, which was much lower than the consensus estimate of 300,000 jobs and suggested that demand for labor was starting to slow.

 If the private payrolls data is reaffirmed by the Labor Department's more comprehensive jobs report on Friday, then the Fed would be unlikely to continue its pace of rate hikes, said Sandy Villere, portfolio manager at Villere & Co in New Orleans.
 "Essentially, bad news is good news and good news is bad news.
 That means the economy is maybe cooling a little bit and the Fed can maybe calm down on their hikes because that is essentially controlling everything right now," Villere said.

-The MSCI world equity index, which tracks shares in 50 countries, was up 1%.
+The MSCI world equity index, which tracks shares in 50 countries, was up 1.42%.
 The pan-European STOXX 600 index gained 0.57%.
-U.S. Treasury yields fell ahead of the closely watched employment report and what it could indicate about the possible trajectory of interest rates.
+U.S. Treasury yields pulled back from recent highs ahead of the closely watched employment report and what it could indicate about the possible trajectory of interest rates.

+Two Fed officials, Vice Chair Lael Brainard and Cleveland Fed President Loretta Mester, reiterated on Thursday that the U.S. central bank would likely continue raising rates at a fast pace unless it sees a moderation in inflation.
+Benchmark 10-year notes were trading down at 2.9149%, with two-year notes also down at 2.6438%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)